WebAssembly/spec/proposals/Exceptions.md

 specify that the event is an exception.
 In the future, additional attribute values may be added when other events are added to WebAssembly.

-The type of an event is denoted by an index to a function signature defined in the `type` section.
-The parameters of the function signature defines the list of values associated with the exception event.
-The result type must be 'void'.

-An `event tag` is a value to distinguish different events, while an `event index` is a numeric name to refer to an (imported or defined) event tag within a module (see [event index space](#event-index-space) for details).
+To allow for such a future extension possibility, we reserve a byte in the binary format of an exception definition, set to 0 to denote an exception attribute, but for the moment we won't use the term event in the formal spec.

 ### Exceptions

 An `exception` is an internal construct in WebAssembly .
-WebAssembly exceptions are defined in the `event` and import sections of a module.
-Each event (with an exception attribute) defines an `exception`.
-The event index is also called the `exception index`.
-Similarly, the corresponding event tag is called an `exception tag`.
+WebAssembly exceptions are defined in the `exception` and import sections of a module.

+The type of an exception is denoted by an index to a function signature defined in the `type` section.
+The parameters of the function signature define the list of values associated with the exception.
+The result type must be empty.

+An `exception tag` is a value to distinguish different exceptions, while an `exception index` is a numeric name to refer to an (imported or defined) exception tag within a module (see [exception index space](#exception-index-space) for details).

 Exception indices are used by: